-Pupils who have been bullied will be assessed on a case-by-case basis and will, if necessary, be referred to CAMHS.
+Pupils who have been bullied will be assessed on a case-by-case basis and the DSL will, if necessary, refer the victim of bullying to CAMHS.

-In cases where the effects of bullying are so severe that the pupil cannot successfully reintegrate back into the school and parents / carers feel that a transfer to another school may benefit the pupil, the school will support the pupil and their parents / carers with this process.
+In cases where the effects of bullying are so severe that the pupil cannot successfully reintegrate back into the school, the headteacher and DSL will look to transfer the pupil to another mainstream school with the consent and involvement of the pupil's parents.